Philip Rowe

-Philip Rowe (born July 18, 1990) is an American mixed martial artist who competes in the Welterweight division of the Ultimate Fighting Championship.
+Philip Ambrose Rowe (born July 18, 1990) is an American mixed martial artist who competes in the welterweight division of the Ultimate Fighting Championship.

 Background

 Rowe went to Daytona State College, eventually becoming a Well Logging Engineer before undergoing a fighting career.

 Mixed martial arts career

 Early career

-A professional since October 2014, Phil Rowe owns a 6-2 record on the regional scene with the wins being four submissions and two knockouts.
+A professional since October 2014, Phil Rowe owns a 6–2 record on the regional scene with the wins being four submissions and two knockouts.
 After losing his first two bouts off his professional MMA career, via TKO in the first round against Roberto Yong at RITC 174 and via unanimous decision against Justin Lesko at XCC 20, Rowe won his first bout submitting Jeremy Bethea at House of Fame 4 via rear-naked choke in the second round.
 Rowe would go on to win his next 5 bouts on the regional scene all by first or second round stoppage, culminating at Island Fights 53, where he tapped out Matt McKeon in the second round.

-Rowe was invited to compete at Dana White's Contender Series 25 on August 20, 2019 against Leon Shahbazyan.
+Rowe was invited to compete at Dana White's Contender Series 25 on August 20, 2019, against Leon Shahbazyan.
 He won the bout and an UFC contract via third round TKO.